Parsl/parslguts/plugins.rst

 which bits you can swap for other plugins: how and why

+In the blocks section, (TODO crossref) I showed how different environments need different providers and launchers, but that the scaling code doesn't care about how those providers and launchers do their work.
+This interface is a straightforward way to add support for new batch systems, either in the Parsl codebase itself, or following the interface but defined outside of the Parsl codebase.

 why includes sustainability work on different quality of code/maintenance

 if there's a decision point that looks like a multi-way if statement - having a bunch of choices is a suggestion that choices you might not have implemented might also exist, and someone might want to put those in. various plugin points then look like "expandable if" statements. a good contrast is the launcher plugin interface, vs the hard-coded MPI plugin interface (cross reference issue to fix that)